 Florida wins 1st game since Keyontae Johnson’s collapse

-NASHVILLE, Tenn.
-(AP) -- Colin Castleton scored a career-high 23 points and Florida opened the SEC season on Wednesday night with a 91-72 win over Vanderbilt in the Gators' first game since Keyontae Johnson's collapse.
+NASHVILLE, Tenn. — Colin Castleton scored a career-high 23 points and Florida opened the SEC season on Wednesday night with a 91-72 win over Vanderbilt in the Gators’ first game since Keyontae Johnson’s collapse.

 Johnson, who entered the season as the SEC Preseason Player of the Year, collapsed early in an 83-71 loss to then-No. 20 Florida State and was rushed to a hospital on Dec.
 12, where he was held for 10 days.
 Florida’s remaining nonconference games were postponed.